Stay safe and check the latest government advice at Coronavirus Victoria.

 Nihon Nemesis at Sake

 This Japanese institution at Hamer Hall goes the extra mile for dessert.
-Delicate chocolate cake is served with glossy raspberry sorbet and crunchy honeycomb.
-The real star is the raspberry kanten – a traditional Japanese jelly – used to cut through all that chocolate richness.
+The white chocolate 'dragon egg' is served with glossy passionfruit cream, chocolate mousse and hot miso caramel.
+The real star is the yuzu jelly – used to cut through all that chocolate richness.

 Peanut butter parfait at Supernormal